Women in the United States Marine Corps: Combat exclusions and women in combat (1993–present)

 Service members are eligible to be assigned to all positions for which they are qualified, except that women shall be excluded from assignment to units below the brigade level whose primary mission is to engage in direct combat on the ground.

 That policy also excluded women being assigned to certain organizations based upon proximity to direct combat or "collocation" as the policy specifically referred to it.
 According to the Army, collocation occurs when "the position or unit routinely physically locates and remains with a military unit assigned a doctrinal mission to routinely engage in direct combat."

-In 2013 Leon Panetta removed the military's ban on women serving in combat, overturning the 1994 rule.
+In 2013, former Secretary of Defense Leon Panetta removed the military's ban on women serving in combat, overturning the 1994 rule.
 Panetta's decision gave the military services until January 2016 to seek special exceptions if they believed any positions must remain closed to women.
 The services had until May 2013 to draw up a plan for opening all units to women and until the end of 2015 to actually implement it.
 In 2015 Joseph Dunford, the commandant of the Marine Corps, recommended that women be excluded from competing for certain front-line combat jobs.
 That year a U.S. official confirmed that the Marine Corps had requested to keep some combat jobs open only to men.
 However, in December 2015, Defense Secretary Ash Carter stated that starting in 2016 all combat jobs would open to women.
 In March 2016, Ash Carter approved final plans from military service branches and the U.S. Special Operations Command to open all combat jobs to women, and authorized the military to begin integrating female combat soldiers "right away."

 Also in 2016, a female lance corporal in the Marines requested a lateral move into an infantry "military occupational specialty," making her the first female Marine to sign up for the infantry.

 In 2017, there were several women breaking combat-related barriers in the Marine Corps.
 On the enlisted side, PFC Maria Daume, who was born in a Siberian prison and later adopted by Americans, became the first female Marine to join the infantry through the traditional entry-level training process.
 On the officer side, First Lt.
 Marina A. Hierl became the first woman to graduate from the infantry officer course of the Marine Corps, and Second Lt.
 Mariah Klenke became the first female officer to graduate from the Marines' Assault Amphibian Officer course.